Guide to Health Insurance for Long Stay Visas in France

 If you don’t hold a S1 Form, you will need to provide private Health insurance for the full duration of your long-stay visa and cover all medical expenses, including hospital costs.
 We recommend that you initiate the process by contacting your home country’s healthcare system and providers.

-TOP TIP - You should also consider top-up insurance, a ‘mutuelle’, most French people use one or more.
+TOP TIP - You should consider top-up insurance, a ‘mutuelle’, most French people use one or more.
 This will cover all or part of your medical costs that are not covered by state repayments, and for dental care, hearing or optician costs for example.

 Travel or French Healthcare Insurance?